e-carlin/CS475_OS/hwk2/README.txt

 Evan Carlin
 2/3/2017

-My program is a simple program to sort employees based on salary.
+This is a simple program to sort employees based on salary.
 The employees are sorted in descending order using heapsort which employs a min-heap.